CoffeeDynamics/STLRoughPipes/README.md

 ../bin/STL_bend.exe rough.stl mergeToleranceFactor [roughnessFactor]</pre>

 Tips:<br />
-&nbsp;&nbsp;&nbsp;- The value 1e-3 for mergeToleranceFactor usually works fine to close the cylinder &nbsp;&nbsp;&nbsp;- The optional argument roughnessFactor can be used to rescale the pipe surface roughness (default value: 1)
+&nbsp;&nbsp;&nbsp;- The value 1e-3 for mergeToleranceFactor usually works fine to close the cylinder<br /> &nbsp;&nbsp;&nbsp;- The optional argument roughnessFactor can be used to rescale the pipe surface roughness (default value: 1)

 Produces:<br />